-When the weather isn’t in the minus degrees you will find hikers, cyclists, yoga buffs and adventure seekers on every corner.
+When the weather isn’t in the minus degrees you will find hikers, cyclists, yoga buffs, and adventure seekers on every corner.
 Canada Explore (Explores) is the YouTube Channel of the Canadian Tourism Commission and has a wide range of fun Canadian activities for you to view.
-We have carefully selected a few of our favourite outdoor activity videos to get your taste buds going:
+We have carefully selected a few of our favorite outdoor activities in Canada to get your taste buds going.

 Glacier Skywalk, Alberta

 This is one of Canada’s newest attractions being developed by Brewster Travel.
-It has just opened this summer and promises to provide jaw dropping scenery and just the right amount of nerves that a walk over a real glacier should provide.
+It promises to provide jaw-dropping scenery and just the right amount of nerves that a walk over a real glacier should provide.
 Here is a sneak preview of the Glacier Skywalk in Jasper.

 Fresh Powder on Whistler Blackcomb